Written by 5:43 pm Blog, Kitchener, Seasonal Things To Do, Things To Do, Weekend Plans Views: 0

 Food and Refreshments

 Chicopee has its own restaurant and snack areas where you can grab a meal or a quick bite.
 From hearty lunches to light snacks and hot drinks in the winter, the food options make it easy to refuel without leaving the resort.
+If you plan to explore more dining spots around the city, check out some food and drink guides in the region.

 Getting There